uvarc/rc-learning/content/notes/hpc-from-terminal/section2.md

 Paths may be _absolute_ or _relative_.

 An __absolute path__ is path to a file or folder starting at the root.
-On Unix it will begins with `/`, to designate the root.
+On Unix it will begin with `/`, to designate the root.

 An absolute path is guaranteed to get you to the location you want.